deivison1983/king_county_real_estate_valuation/english_version/readme_kc_house_eng.md

 # <p>🇧🇷 [Versão em Português](https://github.com/deivison1983/king_county_real_estate_valuation)</p>

-## Project ( ⚠️ em andamento - conclusão parcial finalizada ⚠️ )<p id="projeto"></p>
+## Project<p id="projeto"></p>

-This fictitious project that composes my professional portfolio seeks to create a business solution that will help the government of King County, located in the state of Washington, USA to make better decisions regarding the process of expropriation of properties that can be directly impacted by new projects of government infrastructure.
+This project that composes my professional portfolio seeks to create a business solution that will help the government of King County, located in the state of Washington, USA to make better decisions regarding the process of expropriation of properties that can be directly impacted by new projects of government infrastructure.

 The project is structured in the following steps: